 A phobia transforms anxiety into fear by attaching it to a very specific object or situation.

 Almost any object or situation can be used to form a phobia – spiders, snowman, buttons, open spaces…

 By transforming anxiety into a concrete fear of a tangible, nameable object that can be avoided, a phobia allows someone to live a relatively anxiety-free life so long as that object is avoided.
 A phobia is far from being a purely negative thing.

 The Cost of a Phobia

-However, the gain provided by a phobia comes at a price – that anxiety will return or increase when the phobic object or situation is encountered.
+However, the gain provided by a phobia comes at a price.

 If the phobia is of something that can turn up unexpectedly – such as spiders – then the price may be the maintenance of a state of alertness and vigilance.

 By transforming anxiety into fear a phobia can make life liveable

 Or if the phobia is of specific situations – open spaces, for example – then the price may be the organisation of day-to-day life so as to avoid them.